 SWEP gives pre-vocational assistance to students attending high school on IEP track, starting at age 14.
 Students work on many job-related skills, such as writing resumes, doing mock interviews, and filling out job applications.
 Students also work on life skills, including decision making and effective budgeting.
 They get hands-on experience with work skills development by attending field trips to local businesses.
 The goal is for students to learn what it takes to live a productive, independent life in the community after high school.

-Contact Andrea Hampton Hall for more information about any of these programs.
+Contact Kasi Miller for more information about any of these programs.